Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 Usually to facilitate the sync the deployment of new applications is not permitted the deployment in the live cluster, this menas there there is a prediod of time that start from the sync and finish when the switch to the green is completed.
 This period can be avoided if there are advaanced mechanism to manage the K8S state in multiple clusters, which are the solutions and how to implement this, is not part of this article.

 When the sync is completed is required to perform a test/validation of the cluster from an infra to applications, this include also a check on the monitoring and logging platforms, to validate the healthy of the cluster.
-Usually the Green cluster is exposed on the App Gateway or External LB with an internal URL.
+Usually the Green cluster is exposed on the App Gateway or External LB with an internal URL, that is not visibile for external users.
+This test/validation stage is used as a trigger for the [next state](#t3-traffic-switch-to-the-green-cluster) of the pattern.
 #### T3: Traffic Switch to the green cluster

 After that the sync is complete and Green cluster has been vaidated at platform and application then it is ready to be promoted as primary to start receive the live traffic and manage live transactions.
 The switch is mainly related to networking level, often the workloads are stateless but if the workloads are statefull then is required to put in place the proper solution to mantain the state and caching when the switch happen between the 2 clusters.